|

 non-material essence.
 Or otherwise it is possible to speak that atoms do not

-form a rough matter but form a thin material skeleton on which the rough matter
+form a firm matter but form a thin material skeleton on which the firm matter

 is strung, though in philosophy of Democritus there was no concept "thin matter"

-but it is possible to apply the term "thin matter" to understanding of atoms
+but it is possible to apply this term to understanding of atoms.

-combinations of atoms.
-Types of alive essences too differ by combinations of
+Types of alive essences differ by combinations of

-atoms and qualities of prevailing atoms.
+atoms and by qualities of prevailing atoms.
 The man differs from animals by a

 special arrangement of atoms.
 If the material body collapses then atoms of